 1. Kai Beach

-Kai Beach is one of the most popular beaches in the UAE.
 Previously the Saadiyat Public Beach, and now managed by Saadiyat Beach Club, this piece of turquoise heaven has sun loungers, changing rooms and showers you can use.
-Enjoy a little 'sun-lounger service' with drinks served right to you and replenish your energy from the nearby food truck.
 The day pass for adults is AED 125 on weekdays and AED 200 on weekends.
 AED 50 is redeemable on F&B. Kids pay AED 60 on weekends and AED 100 on weekdays, with AED 25 redeemable on F&B.

 2. Saadiyat Beach Club

-Lounge on a 9km stretch of Blue Flag-certified beach at Saadiyat Beach Club.
-Enjoy a swim and keep an eye out for dolphins or Hawksbill turtles, as the club is part of the protected habitat where these critically endangered creatures have nested for years.
+The club is part of the protected habitat where turtles, a critically endangered species, have nested for years.
 Dip in the outdoor chilled pool or grab a bite at one of the restaurants to end your beach day.
 On weekdays, the day pass for ladies is AED 215 and AED 275 for men, with AED 100 redeemable on F&B. Kids between 6- 12 years pay AED 100, with AED 50 redeemable on F&B. The club offers couples, families and brunch deals to take advantage of.

 3. Corniche Beach